SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-29-before-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-When we write tests, it is common to find that several tests need similar object to be created before they can run.
+When we write tests, it is common to find that several tests need a similar object to be created before they can run.

 We can use `@Before` annotation to create this behavior.

-The method with that annotation will be executed each time before running the next test.
+A method, designated with `@Before` will be executed each time before running the next test.

 This will ensure consistent and clean data for each test, making our tests more reliable.

-Lets take a look with this simple example:
+Let us take a look at this simple example:

 ``` java
  public class Example {